Regional Energy Strategic Planning (RESP)

 Where will the RESPs be developed?

 NESO will be producing RESPs for the nations and regions defined by Ofgem.
-These are proposed in Ofgem's July 2024 consultation as:
+These are set out in Ofgem’s RESP Framework Policy decision - April 2025 as:

 • Scotland